Sue: Eric Saward. Why do I know that name?

-She’s not that impressed with the well prepared meal speech.
+She’s not impressed with the well-prepared meal speech, either.

 Sue: It’s okay, I suppose.
 The Cyberleader is great, though.
 I love the way you can hear every single word he’s saying.

-Me: Some fans criticise the Cybermen in this story for displaying too many emotions.
+Me: Some fans criticise the Cybermen in this story for displaying far too much emotion.

-Sue: It doesn’t bother me.
+Sue: It doesn’t really bother me.
 Is smugness an emotion?

-Adric decides to stay behind on the freighter so he can stop it from crashing into the Earth.
+Adric decides to stay on the freighter so he can stop it from crashing into planet Earth.

 Sue: I have a bad feeling about this.
-They are really milking this scene.
-Is Adric going to be alright?
+They’re really milking this scene.
+Is Adric going to be okay?

 The Cyberleader decides to commandeer the Doctor’s TARDIS so he can reach the Cyberfleet, which is currently miles away.

 Sue: That’s bad planning.
 If the fleet is too far away, then you didn’t think it through.
 It’s crisis management at best, and I bet it will turn out to be his downfall.
 Never change your plans.

 Me: Pray he doesn’t alter them further.

-Nyssa manages to keep tabs on the carnage outside from the safety of the TARDIS.
+Nyssa keeps tabs on the carnage from the safety of the TARDIS.

-Sue: She’s about to use a Ronson shaver.
+Sue: She looks like she’s about to use a Ronson shaver.

 The Cybermen prepare to evacuate the ship.

 Sue: The Cybermen have tight little arses in this story.
-I’m just saying.
+Just saying.

 The Cyberleader breaches the TARDIS defences (ie. Nyssa) and he orders one of his men to search its interior.

 Sue: You’ll be a long time, chick.

 Sue: Adric will solve it.
-Hang on a minute.
-Where is his badge?
-His badge must be significant.
-I’ll be very disappointed if Adric doesn’t use it.
+Hang on a minute… Where’s his badge?
+His badge has to be significant in some way.
+I’ll be disappointed if Adric doesn’t use it.

 Adric cracks the first lock and the freighter responds violently.